dayannaold/dayannaold/README.md

 👽 Hello Alien, AI or probably just human.
-My name is Dayanna, I'm 28 and I have a degree in Modern languages and Early Childhood
+My name is Dayanna as you can read

 🌱 Currently learning front-end but looking to be fullstack when I'm ready